CoPE-VideoLM: Leveraging Codec Primitives For Efficient Video Language Modeling: Method

 \PAR{B-frames.} A B-frame leverages both preceding and subsequent frames to encode its differences.
 While this bidirectional prediction achieves the highest compression efficiency, it increases decoding complexity: B-frames must wait for future I/P-frames, creating a mismatch between decode and display order.
 Consequently, they are less suited for streaming or real-time use.
 We therefore focus on P-frames, which depend only on past references and align naturally with the causal processing required by VideoLMs.

-\PAR{Group of Pictures (GOP).} A GOP is a cycle structure that comprises one I-frame together with any mixture of P- and/or B-frames, e.g., $I\,B\,P\,P\,B\,P\,etc$.
-The GOP structure and length control the trade-offs between the compression efficiency, quality, and the capability for random access.
-Typical applications use varying configurations: all three frame types are used by the H.264 codec, while early MPEG-4 uses mainly the I- and the P-frames (see Supp.
-Sec~\ref{sec:supp_codec_details} for a detailed explanation).
+\PAR{Group of Pictures (GOP).} A GOP is a cycle structure that comprises one I-frame together with any mixture of P- and/or B-frames, e.g., $I\,B\,P\,P\,B\,P\,$etc. The GOP structure and length control the trade-offs between the compression efficiency, quality, and the capability for random access.
+Typical applications use varying configurations: all three frame types are used by the H.264 codec, while MPEG-4 uses the I- and P-frames (see Supp. for a detailed explanation).

 \PAR{Implication for VideoLMs.} Despite this rich structure, current VideoLMs discard codec information and fully decode and tokenize dense RGB frames, ignoring the inherent sparsity of P- and B-frames.
-This results in unnecessary computation and inflated token counts.
+This results in unnecessary computation and inflated token counts, as shown in Sec.~\ref{sec:main_results}.

-Our framework explicitly leverages the GOP structure and introduces a \emph{codec-aware tokenization framework} that seamlessly integrates with VideoLMs.
-Instead of unnecessarily encoding each frame as RGB patches like prior work, we retain I-frames as full RGB tokens and encode P-frames into lightweight and compact \textit{$\Delta$-tokens} (delta for difference) obtained from motion vectors and residuals, thereby preserving temporal coverage without exceeding token budgets.
+Our method explicitly leverages the GOP structure and introduces a \emph{codec-aware tokenization framework} that seamlessly integrates with VideoLMs.
+Instead of unnecessarily encoding each frame as RGB patches~\cite{zhang2024videoinstructiontuningsynthetic} or compressing an entire GOP into a fixed-length summary~\cite{ema2025}, we retain I-frames as full RGB tokens and encode P-frames into lightweight and compact \textit{$\Delta$-tokens} (delta for difference) obtained from motion vectors and residuals.
+This preserves temporal ordering and appearance information without exceeding token budgets.
 An illustration of this process is presented in Fig.~\ref{fig:pipeline}.

 Given a video $\mathcal{V} = (F^{(1)}, \dots, F^{(T)})$, each frame $F^{(t)}$ is represented as: